joergzdarsky/ioBroker.syncthing/README.md

 # ioBroker.syncthing
 =================

-Use this Syncthing ioBroker Adapter to load meta data of a folder of your Syncthing server.
+ioBroker Adapter to load meta data of a folder of your Syncthing server.
 The adapter loads all 5min (default) the amount of bytes of the global folder (the data within the cloud), of your local folder and the state of the folder (e.g. idle).
-Additionally it calculates the bytes to a more readable string (e.g. '3.376 KB' instead of '2433').
+Additionally it reformates the bytes to a more readable string (e.g. '3.376 KB' instead of '2433') besides the original value.

 ## What is Syncthing?
 Quoted from the official website: Syncthing replaces proprietary sync and cloud services with something open, trustworthy and decentralized.
 Your data is your data alone and you deserve to choose where it is stored, if it is shared with some third party and how it's transmitted over the Internet.